kumbulanit/t-sql/tech company/untitled/Module 6/Lab_Working_with_SQL_Server_2016_Data_Types_Answers.md

     CASE WHEN Discontinued = 1 THEN 'Yes' ELSE 'No' END AS DiscontinuedText, CAST(Discontinued AS VARCHAR(5)) AS DiscontinuedString FROM Products
-WHERE UnitPrice IS NOT NULL
+WHERE BaseSalary IS NOT NULL
 ORDER BY ProductName;
 ```